AP Interview: Biden undeterred by rival Warren’s ascendancy

 Biden trails his top primary rivals, Vermont Sen. Bernie Sanders and Warren, in total fundraising and cash-on-hand.

-At 76, Biden is the second-oldest candidate among the Democratic candidates.
+At 76, Biden is the second oldest among the Democratic candidates.
 The oldest, Sanders, 78, had a heart attack earlier this year.
 Asked if age matters among the candidates, Biden said he understands any questions on behalf of voters but he reaffirmed that his own health is robust and his age is not an impediment.

 “Right now it’s a legitimate question to ask, just like it was legitimate to ask me when I was 29 years old running for the Senate, did I have enough judgment to be a senator,” Biden said.
 “Right now, my age has brought with it a significant amount of experience in government and hopefully wisdom and some sound judgment.”